-To whiten and brighten clothes, add one cup of hydrogen peroxide to each washer load of laundry.
+To whiten and brighten clothes, add 1 cup of hydrogen peroxide to each washer load of laundry.
 It can be safely used on a load of whites or colored clothes.
 The hydrogen peroxide should be placed in the automatic bleach dispenser of the washer or added as the washer is filling with water, so it is dispersed evenly before clothes are added.
 Do not pour hydrogen peroxide directly on dry colored fabrics because it can cause spotting by removing color.

 Add Baking Soda to Each Load

 Adding just 1/2 cup baking soda to your usual laundry detergent will boost the detergent's cleaning power and leave clothes whiter and brighter.
 Baking soda is safe to use in both standard and high-efficiency washers.
 Just add the baking soda directly to the washer drum before you add the dirty laundry.
 Do not put the baking soda in an automatic dispenser because it may not dissolve completely.

 Even if you still feel the need to use chlorine bleach, you can use less by adding baking soda to the wash load.
 It also helps chlorine bleach clean more effectively.